shoemakersknife/shoemakersknife/README.md

 I'm an engineer, developer, and tech enthusiast who enjoys creating.

-My other interests include music production and art.
+My other interests include music production and visual design.
 I love anything that involves creativity.

 ### 🌱 What I'm doing now
 - Pursuing Math + MechE as an undergrad